htmldbjs/htmldbjs/docs/methods/hasLocalTable.md

 ### `HTMLDB.hasLocalTable`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method checks whether there is a local `htmldb-table` element or not within the current page.

 #### Description